When we have a troubled relationship with food, eradicating it becomes our main mission.

 Having gone through this all myself, having dieted for two decades, and having worked really hard to heal my own relationship with food for years, I can tell you it’s not easy.
 But it is 100% WORTH IT.
 It took me about two or three years to feel really comfortable.
 I thought I had healed my relationship with food when I was in grad school and was at my thinnest, only for my issues to resurface again several years ago as I dealt with new food intolerances.

 Today, I am in the best place I have ever been with food.
 With myself.
 With my body.
 Today, my choices are made from a desire to feel great in my body and my mind.
+The journey is going to be different for everyone.
+Some people find it necessary to find a good hypnosis practitioner to help them along the way.
+This is by no means the only path to feeling great about your body.

 The thing is, when embark on a healing journey, it’s not an event like an on or off light switch, it’s a process.
 A timeline.
 Steps you must not skip.